 “Setbacks, problems and failures are an inevitable part of life.
-As your teen matures and takes on more challenges, they will experience more frustrations and complications.
-Teaching your teen resilience — the ability to recover, adapt and keep going — will help them excel in life, both personally and professionally.
+As your teen matures and takes on more challenges, they will experience more frustrations and complications,” said Amy Baker, family education manager for Mountain Youth, in a news release.
+“Teaching your teen resilience — the ability to recover, adapt and keep going — will help them excel in life, both personally and professionally.

-• For parents with teens
+Ages: For parents with teens

-• Free childcare, reservations required as space is limited
+Free child care: Reservations required as space is limited

-• Live Spanish interpretation
+Languages: Live Spanish interpretation available